IHE/ITI.mCSD/input/pagecontent/issues.md

 generalized to allow usage with mCSD as well as other directory IGs like [https://hl7.org/fhir/uv/vhdir/](https://hl7.org/fhir/uv/vhdir/)?

 [mCSD\_11](https://github.com/IHE/ITI.mCSD/issues/96).
-Should we assume federation of (i.e. connectivity to) child organizations when related by .partOf?
-Currently the IG does (see section 1:46.8.2), and we believe this is what is done in practice.
+Should we assume federation of (i.e., connectivity to) child organizations when related by .partOf?
+Currently the IG does (see Section 1:46.8.2), and we believe this is what is done in practice.
 The downside is that there is no way to represent a hierarchical relationship that does not imply routing.

 [mCSD\_12](https://github.com/IHE/ITI.mCSD/issues/97).
-Should we specify details of addressing to federated recipients, at least for some profiles (see section 1:46.8.2)?
-For example, with MHD ITI-65 we could pass the Organization.identifier in the intendedRecipient field.
-There is already an IG for passing a Direct address in an XDR ITI-41.
+Should we specify details of addressing to federated recipients, at least for some profiles (see Section 1:46.8.2)?
+For example, with MHD \[ITI-65\] we could pass the Organization.identifier in the intendedRecipient field.
+There is already an IG for passing a Direct address in an XDR \[ITI-41\].

 [mCSD\_14](https://github.com/IHE/ITI.mCSD/issues/98).
 Consider doing something similar to what [HL7 UDAP Security](https://build.fhir.org/ig/HL7/fhir-udap-security-ig/branches/main/) did, and